jwcorbett1/jwcorbett1/README.md

 ## Fun Fact

 The strangest language I have ever worked in was a bytecode scripting language EA used in "The Sims 2" called SimAntics.
-At the time, I had 300+ mods installed and some of them stopped playing nicely together.
-Rather than choose between them, I learned just enough SimAntics to locate and override the conflicting functions to I could keep using them all together.
+At the time, I had 300+ mods and some of them stopped playing nicely together.
+Rather than choose which mods to remove, I learned just enough SimAntics to locate and override the conflicting functions to I could keep using all of them.